-VHS Revival battles Paul Verhoeven’s cartoon commentary on military excess
+VHS Revival tackles Paul Verhoeven’s cartoon commentary on military excess

 However, on arrival in the US, controversy persisted.
 His first satirical 2000 AD inflected effort, Robocop, was deemed to be unnecessarily violent by many critics.
 Total Recall, meanwhile, was dismissed as being an expensive blood- soaked popcorn flick.
 Genre mash-up Basic Instinct, renowned for Sharon Stone’s infamously revealing police interview, was considered homophobic for portraying its bi-sexual protagonist as a serial killer and misogynistic for its graphic depiction of rape.
 Showgirls, a ridiculously excessive and campy satire on America’s obsession with money and sex, was decimated by critics and viewers alike and is only now enjoying something of a renaissance, as cineastes and film lovers come to terms with its bawdy intemperance.

 Similarly, Starship Troopers, scripted by Robocop alumni Ed Neumeier, which was loosed into cinemas in 1997, was critically mauled at the time of its release due to its depiction of a right-wing Utopia in which All American military personnel secure citizenship by serving a term in the armed forces fighting bugs from outer space.

 Jean Rasczak: This is for all you new people.
 I have only one rule.
 Everybody fights, no one quits.
 If you don’t do your job, I’ll kill you myself!
 Welcome to the Roughnecks!

 The movie was considered to be proto-fascist in tone and dismissed in many quarters as jingoistic chest beating, general consensus being that it was a poorly acted, ill-advised space romp that took too much pleasure in its political juvenilia.